Miyazaki Airplane

 Miyazaki Airplane was an aircraft parts manufacturing company based in Japan's Tochigi Prefecture during World War II.
 The company owned a factory located in Kanuma, that manufactured parts, including rudders, for the Mitsubishi A6M Zero.
 During the war, the firm relocated to Utsunomiya.
-Shortly thereafter on July 12, 1945, there was an air raid on the city of Utsunomiya which left 43.7% of the city destroyed.

 Ownership and leadership

 The company was run by Katsuji Miyazaki (c.
 1915 – 18 March 1993), the father of the Studio Ghibli animation studio co-founder Hayao Miyazaki.
 During World War II production runs the company was owned by Katsuji's brother.